 Although thousands of people have now reached out to thank Scott for his work, he says that hearing their success stories is still the best part of his day.
 Whether subscribers reconnected with a relative in Asia or scored a cheap honeymoon in Europe, Scott says there’s something extremely gratifying about knowing how his business helps budget travelers.
 About two-thirds of his subscribers are younger than 45, and many of them live and work in urban settings — but they are all united in their love for travel, and they all hope to save big bucks along the way.

 So what should everyone know about finding affordable airfare?

 Scott’s first piece of advice is that it’s more important to chase a fare than a destination.
 Start by checking Google Flights for good deals anywhere in the world, and then choose where you’d like to go.
 Look for flights often, and when you find one you like, buy your ticket before the cost goes back up.

 Next, make sure you’re booking your flights early enough.
-For domestic travel, Scott recommends locking in a great fare one-to-three months before your departure.
-For international trips, the window widens to two-to-eight months in advance.
-And, if you’re planning on traveling during peak summer months, Scott suggests adding an extra month or two to each of those timeframes.
+For domestic travel, Scott recommends locking in a great fare one to three months before your departure.
+For international trips, the window widens to two to eight months early.
+But if you’re planning on traveling during the summer, Scott suggests adding an extra month or two to each of those timeframes.